BigCoke233/adams/README-en.md

 - [Google Fonts](https://fonts.google.com)

 # Copyright
-Because the raw 'repo' doesn't have a License file in it, so I get in touch with the author and he agreed.
+Because the raw repository doesn't have a License file in it, so I get in touch with the author and he agreed.
 ![](copyright-en.png)

 # License